RedHatNordicsSA/linux4win/content/lab6.md

 journalctr -u httpd -f
 ```

-:star: Finaly, if you have time, here's one of the best troubleshooting resources for Red Hat Enterprise Linux, which has been seen in a while, written by ```Red Hatter Marko Myllynen```: https://github.com/myllynen/rhel-troubleshooting-guide/blob/master/README.md
+:star: Finally, if you have time, here's one of the best troubleshooting resources for Red Hat Enterprise Linux, which has been seen in a while, written by ```Red Hatter Marko Myllynen```: https://github.com/myllynen/rhel-troubleshooting-guide/blob/master/README.md

 That was it!
 Give youself a hand, as you have now gone through all the main sections of this workshop.
 If you need some more challenges, continue forward to the extra assignments.